Aleph-Alpha/aleph-alpha-client/README.md

 **model** (str, required)

 Name of model to use.
 A model name refers to a model architecture (number of parameters among others).
 Always the latest version of model is used.
 The model output contains information as to the model version.
+see `available_models()`

 **prompt** (str, optional, default "")

 The text to be completed.
 Unconditional completion can be started with an empty string (default).
 The prompt may contain a zero shot or few shot task.

+**hosting** (str, optional, default "cloud"):

+Specifies where the computation will take place.
+This defaults to "cloud", meaning that it can be executed on any of our servers.
+An error will be returned if the specified hosting is not available.
+Check available_models() for available hostings.

 **maximum_tokens** (int, optional, default 64)